populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 ## Measuring population differentiation with *F<sub>ST</sub>*

-Now we will read in our data and apply to the three pairs of subspecies the function above to estimate their *F<sub>ST</sub>*.
+Now we will read in our data and apply the function above to each of the three pairs of subspecies to estimate their *F<sub>ST</sub>*.
 We want to make three comparisons.